 Written Demands

 In some car accident cases, a skilled lawyer can get quick results by sending a written demand for payment to the at-fault party or that party's lawyer.
 A typical written demand summarizes the evidence, explains why the at-fault party should pay your losses, and requests payment in a specific amount.
+The demand can sometimes lead to immediate settlement talks, especially if the at-fault party acknowledges liability and carries insurance to cover your losses.
+If successful, those talks could lead to a payment to you without the need for filing a lawsuit.

 Insurance Claims

+Most car accidents trigger coverage under multiple insurance policies, including yours and the at-fault party's.
+A lawyer can analyze those policies and advise whether to submit claims for payment under them.
+A request submitted to your auto or other insurer is called a first-party claim, and it triggers an immediate review by your insurer, resulting (hopefully) in a payment.
 A request to an at-fault party's liability insurer is called a third-party claim.
 It also leads to a review and potential payment, although it often requires significant follow-up and negotiation by your lawyer to convince the insurance company to pay.

 Lawsuit for Damages

+Suing for damages is also an option in most car accident cases.
+A lawyer prepares a document called a complaint and files it in court, initiating a lawsuit presided over by a judge and conducted under the court's rules of civil procedure.
 At any point during a lawsuit, the parties can decide to resolve their dispute through settlement.
 But if they don't, the case gets decided either by a judge after receiving written arguments (called motions) from the parties or in a trial at which both sides present evidence to a judge or jury.

 Contact an Experienced Car Accident Lawyer Today

 If you or someone you love sustained injuries in a car accident, you might have the option of suing an at-fault party or insurance company for damages.
 However, pursuing other legal avenues could also get you paid for your losses.
 Regardless of which approach makes sense in your case, the most reliable way to maximize your financial recovery is to hire an experienced car accident lawyer to handle your claim.
+Contact a knowledgeable personal injury attorney today to learn about your options for pursuing compensation after a car accident.